 Caution: Just make sure to avoid cashew or sunflower seed butter … they’re both lectin bombs!

 Hot Tip: If you want your almond or walnut butter to taste a little “peanuttier” – just whisk in a couple drops of coconut aminos to boost the savory flavor.
+Also, read our do almonds have lectins? article.

 So yummy.
 You won’t even remember peanut butter once you’ve switched.